 These pointers are not meant to discourage you from growing an indoor garden.
-Instead, these are guidelines to help you successfully grow your plants indoor during the cold winter season.
+Instead, these are guidelines to help you successfully grow your plants indoors during the cold winter season.

-Check out this video for more indoor winter gardening ideas and tips:
+Check out this video by GrowVeg for more indoor winter garden ideas and tips:

 While you can keep growing food in winter, you can also keep your garden landscape vibrant with these winter garden flowering plants.